Build semantic layer (incremental by default)

 Stale cache after manual edits

-If you manually edit files in .semantics/model/ while CubeJS is running, the cache may become stale:
+If you manually edit files in .semantics/model/, the cache may become stale:

 # Clear the cache and rebuild